mstemm/labs/security/falco/README.md

    # systemctl start falco
    ```

-And check that the module correctly loaded
+And check that the module is correctly loaded

    ```
    # lsmod | grep falco